 When possible, use the dedicated electric powered sampling pump to purge sampling wells.
 If the electrical connection coming from the dedicated sampling pump is a 240 volt connection, connect directly to the 240 volt input on the generator.
 If a four prong electrical connection comes from the dedicated sampling pump, connect the four prong connection from the sampling pump to the four prong connection on the control box.
-Then connect the 240 volt connection on the flow control box with the 240 volt input on the generator.
+Then connect the 240 volt connection on the generator.
 Once the electrical connections are made pull out the choke on the generator, ensure the gas valve is open and start the generator.
 Once the generator is started push in the choke, if the control box is connected, adjust the flow rate using the nob on the control box.
 The optimum flow rate should allow at least three well volumes to be purged without purging the well dry.